gbonte/mitchemio/README.md

 It is done in the script `predts.R`

 ## Comments/remarks
-Please consider that those are prelimnary results made available for discussion.
+**Please consider that those are preliminary results made available for discussion.**
-We would be happy to receive comments and remarks.
+**We would be happy to receive comments and remarks.**
 Please contact [Pr.
 G. Bontempi](mailto:gbonte@ulb.ac.be?subject=[mitchemio:Github]).